gnames/bhlindex/README.md

 Dump data into tab-separated files

-Three files will be created: `pages`, `names`, `occurrences`.
+Three files will be created: `names`, `occurrences`.
 They will have extension according to selected output format (CSV is the default).
 If it is required to filter verified results by data-sources, their list and corresponding IDs can be found at [gnverifier sources page]

-Uncompressed dump files take more than 30GB of space.
+Dump files take more than 30GB of space.
+If `--short` flag is used, the size is reduced to 13GB.

 ```bash
 # Dump files to a designated directory.